-8. Meal logs are not presented to the Board of Supervisors monthly.

-Criteria Section 19-25-74, Miss.
+7. Meal logs are not presented to the Board of Supervisors monthly.
+Repeat Finding Yes Criteria Section 19-25-74, Miss.
 Code Ann.
 (1972), states the sheriff shall maintain a meal log of prisoners being fed daily, which will include the prisoner's name, the date and time of incarceration and release, and number of meals served to prisoners at each mealtime, and the hours of the day served.
 This log must also be filed monthly with the Board of Supervisors.
 In addition, the Board is not allowed to pay claims for food expenses if this report has not been filed.

-Condition During the testing of the Sheriff's Department, it was noted that meal logs are not submitted monthly to the Board of Supervisors for approval.
-Also, we noted the following information was not included on the meal logs:

-a.
-The date and time of incarceration and release for each prisoner.

-b.
-The hours of the day meals are served.
+Condition As reported in the prior year's audit report, during the testing of the Sheriff's Department, it was noted that meal logs are not submitted monthly to the Board of Supervisors for approval.
+Also, we noted the following information was not included on the meal logs: a.
+The date and time of incarceration and release for each prisoner.b.
+The hours of the day meals are servedc.

-c.
 The Sheriff's affidavits as to the correctness of the meal log.
 Cause The Sheriff did not comply with state law.
 Effect Failure to maintain a prisoner meal log and presenting it to the Board of Supervisors for payment monthly could result in the misappropriation of public funds by paying for an incorrect number of meals.

-Recommendation The Sheriff should ensure the meal log is maintained and presented to the Board of Supervisors before meal expenses are approved through the claims docket.

-Official(s) The Sheriff will ensure the meal log is maintained and presented to the Board prior to approval of meal expenses/claims.
+Recommendation The Sheriff should ensure the meal long is maintained and presented to the Board of Supervisors before meal expenses are approved through the claims docket.
+Views of Responsible Official(s) The Board of Supervisors has worked with the Sheriff to ensure the meal log is presented and approved by the Board of Supervisors monthly.

-Circuit Clerk and Board of Supervisors.
+Board of Supervisors and Comptroller